Home » Asia Cup 2025: Match Dates, Teams, Format & Squads

 Related Read:

-Asia Cup 2025 Kicks Off September 9, with Full Schedule Confirmed.
-With the Asia Cup 2025 set to begin on September 9, fans can look forward to top Asian teams clashing in the T20 format for continental glory.
+Asia Cup 2025 kicks off on September 9, with top Asian teams set to clash in the T20 format for continental glory.
 Despite earlier concerns over hosting and participation, the ACC has confirmed the schedule and resolved venue uncertainties.

-India’s participation is now confirmed, and the focus shifts back to the cricket itself, with arch-rivalries, thrilling contests, and emerging talent set to light up the tournament.
-As the countdown begins, all eyes are on Asia’s finest to deliver a spectacular edition of the Asia Cup.
+India’s participation is now confirmed, and the squad for the tournament has also been officially announced, adding to the excitement.
+With arch-rivalries, thrilling contests, and emerging talent set to light up the tournament, fans can look forward to a spectacular edition of the Asia Cup.

 Siddharth Joshi is the voice behind GenZcricket, a cricket lover turned storyteller.
 Born in 2001, his dream of becoming a cricketer was cut short by an early injury—but his love for the game never faded.
 Instead, he found a new way to stay connected by analyzing matches, players, and stadiums through his platform.
 With GenZcricket, Siddharth aims to help the younger generation dive deeper into the game with insights, stats, and stories.
 His goal is to make cricket exciting, relatable, and accessible for fans of all ages—especially Gen Z.